kevelopment/nx-nestjs-react-starter/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/react:lib my-lib` to generate a react library.
+Run `nx g @nrwl/node:library mylib` to create a new node library.

 > You can also use any of the plugins above to generate libraries as well.